-In most processing locations, PRM engages an NGO, an international organization (IO), or U.S. embassy contractors to manage an Overseas Processing Entity (OPE) that assists in the processing of refugees for admission to the United States.
-OPE staff pre-screen applicants to determine preliminarily if they qualify for one of the applicable processing priorities and to prepare cases for DHS/USCIS adjudication.
-The OPEs assist applicants in completing documentary requirements and schedule DHS/USCIS refugee interviews.
-If an applicant is approved for resettlement, OPE staff guide the refugee through post-adjudication steps, including obtaining medical screening exams and attending cultural orientation programs.
-The OPE obtains sponsorship assurances and, once all required steps are completed, refers the case to IOM for transportation to the United States.
+In most processing locations, PRM engages an NGO, an international organization (IO), or U.S. embassy contractors to manage a Resettlement Support Center (RSC) that assists in the processing of refugees for admission to the United States.
+RSC staff pre-screen applicants to determine preliminarily if they qualify for one of the applicable processing priorities and to prepare cases for DHS/USCIS adjudication.
+The RSCs assist applicants in completing documentary requirements and schedule DHS/USCIS refugee interviews.
+If an applicant is approved for resettlement, RSC staff guide the refugee through post-adjudication steps, including obtaining medical screening exams and attending cultural orientation programs.
+The RSC obtains sponsorship assurances and, once all required steps are completed, refers the case to IOM for transportation to the United States.

-In FY 2010, NGOs (Church World Service, Hebrew Immigrant Aid Society, and International Rescue Committee) worked under cooperative agreements with PRM as OPEs at locations in Austria, Ghana (covering West and Central Africa until June 2010), Kenya (covering East and Southern Africa until June 2010, and then all of sub-Saharan Africa for the remainder of the fiscal year), and Thailand (covering East Asia).
+In FY 2011, NGOs (Church World Service, Hebrew Immigrant Aid Society, and International Rescue Committee) worked under cooperative agreements with PRM as RSCs at locations in Austria, Kenya (covering sub-Saharan Africa), and Thailand (covering East Asia).
 International organizations and NGOs (IOM and the International Catholic Migration Commission [ICMC]) support refugee processing activities based in Jordan, Russia, Nepal, and Turkey covering the Middle East, South and Central Asia, and Europe.
-The admissions program operates at a U.S. government installation in Cuba.
+The admissions program operates at a U.S. government facility in Havana, Cuba.